-You may also have to wait a set amount of time before you can claim, for example 90 days after the start of your policy.
-Any problems that happen before will not be covered.
+You may also have to wait a set amount of time before you can claim, for example, 90 days after the start of your policy.
+Any problems that happen before then won’t be covered.

-There will also be conditions you will need to meet for your insurer to pay claims.
-For example, you will need to service your car regularly and be up to date with its MOT.
+There will also be conditions you’ll need to meet for your insurer to pay claims.
+For example, you’ll need to service your car regularly and be up to date with its MOT.

-It is a term used by warranty providers to mean any damage to an insured part, that is caused by an uninsured part breaking.
+Consequential loss is a term used by warranty providers to mean any damage to an insured part caused by an uninsured part breaking.

 For example, your exhaust (insured) gets damaged because your catalytic converter breaks (not insured).

-Some warranties do not cover consequential loss, so check the policy documents carefully to be sure.
+Some warranties don’t cover consequential loss, so check the policy documents carefully to be sure.

-It relates to claims where a new part has been fitted to your vehicle which:
+Betterment relates to claims where a new part has been fitted to your vehicle that:

 Puts it in a better condition than it was originally in